 Theory of Being

 Our most recent culmination of more than 20 years of our research includes The Theory of Being (TOB).
-The Theory of Being is a transformative learning theory that, when applied, increases the participants’ stamina to stay in difficult dialogues such as anti-racism organizational change efforts.
-This process-oriented approach teaches communities how to engage in ongoing dialogue that can create a culture that bravely examines the racism within the organization and supports next steps toward system change.
+The Theory of Being is a transformative learning theory that, when applied, increases the participants’ stamina to stay in difficult dialogues amidst organizational change efforts.
+This process-oriented approach teaches communities how to engage in ongoing dialogue that can create a culture that bravely examines organizational culture and supports next steps toward system change.
 This shift requires suspending the singularly focused search for answers and invites a deeper exploration of the complexities of social problems, including identity, experiences, and context.
-It is a humanizing approach that counteracts the dehumanizing racial supremacist ideologies so ingrained in our institutions.
+It is a humanizing approach that counteracts the dehumanizing ideologies so ingrained in our institutions.
 This work is being published by Stylus Press in the book “The Theory of Being: Practices for Transforming Self and Society”.

 Our Research Informed Practice